Victorian post boxes

 They are among our most familiar items of street furniture; indeed there are more than 115,000 throughout the UK.
 Yet how many of us walk past a post box without considering how long it might have been there?

-Here are a selection of boxes, both pillar and wall variety, bearing the VR (Victoria Regina) cipher of Queen Victoria.
-Enjoy a little slice of everyday Victorian history:
+Scroll down for a selection of boxes, of both the pillar and wall variety, from the Victorian era, all bearing the VR (Victoria Regina) cipher.
+One of this selection is green, though not because this was the original colour.
+Enjoy a little slice of everyday Victorian history

 Abingdon wall box (Conduit Road):